Truroer/trash-walk-backend/README.md

 trashwalk=# ALTER USER <user_name> WITH PASSWORD 'new_password';
 ```

-Finally, create the extension for PostGis:
+Finally, create the extension for PostGIS:

 ```bash
 trashwalk=# CREATE EXTENSION postgis;